 He has also recently announced however, that he is set to spend an incredible $20 billion on our defence force capability.
 One billion on the housing crisis and twenty times that on the military?
 Clearly, that is where Prime Minister Key’s priorities lie.
 Not at home with the homeless, rather, abroad fighting the enemies of the United States of America.
 That nation that has killed 20 million people in 37 nations since World War II.

 As anybody who does their research knows, the well oiled US war machine is a corporate machine.
 (And the US of course is not the only country that profits from the arms trade.
-The British Royals are not averse to trading in blood money either).
+The British Royals (and here) are not averse to trading in blood money either).
 Major General Smedley Butler, a US authority on that topic… having served more than three decades in the military … wrote a book about the insights he gained therein.
 Wars are essentially bankers’ wars.
 Corporate wars.

 We have all been well conditioned to believe these wars are for ‘King and Country’ … as our beloved forbears were, 70 odd million of whom died in the last World War … or, nowadays, wars against terrorism, the ones that started with the very dodgy 9/11 that looked extremely like a controlled demolition.
-These wars, as ever, are ostensibly about imposing ‘democracy’ on countries who didn’t request it, while really about siphoning off and profiting from their resources.
+These wars, as ever, are ostensibly about imposing ‘democracy’ on countries that didn’t request it, while really about siphoning off and profiting from their resources.

 Hear Dr Michael Parenti speak on that topic.

 And on the note about the war on terrorism, the latest bogey man being ISIS, see who created ISIS.